prometheus/prometheus/docs/querying/basics.md

     http_requests_total{job="prometheus",group="canary"}

-It is also possible to negatively match a label value, or to match label values against regular expressions.
+It is also possible to negatively match a label value or match label values against regular expressions.
 The following label matching operators exist:

 * `=`: Select labels that are exactly equal to the provided string.